 Jump-start your university experience with the NAU STAR program

-The Successful Transition and Academic Readiness (STAR) program ensures new freshmen who are Arizona residents a successful transition from high school into college.
-This summer’s STAR program will take place in-person following the NAUFlex procedures taken by the institution.
+The Successful Transition and Academic Readiness (STAR) program ensures incoming freshmen who are first-generation, income eligible, and Arizona residents a successful transition from high school to NAU.

 Features of the academic year program for students include:

 - An introduction to a wide array of campus resources

 - Events and activities to familiarize students with the academic and social opportunities on our campus and in the Flagstaff community